 Center for Innovation in Teaching & Learning (CITL)

 Enrollment in Center for Innovation in Teaching & Learning (CITL) courses offers a unique opportunity to earn academic credit toward a degree through online courses and programs.
 CITL permits students to solve scheduling problems, study while away from campus, and accelerate the progress toward a degree.
 Registration in CITL courses can be used to satisfy minimum residency requirements for a degree and count toward the 12 hour minimum required for full-time status.
 Credit and grades earned in CITL courses are figured into the Illinois grade point average.

 Independent Study Courses

-Courses taken on an independent study basis (typically courses numbered 199 and 390) must be approved by petition prior to registration if the student wishes to fulfill a degree requirement in this manner.
+Courses taken on an independent study basis (typically courses numbered 395 in Education Departments) must be approved by petition prior to registration if the student wishes to fulfill a degree requirement in this manner.
 Prior to registering for the course, students must submit a college petition with a syllabus or plan of study for evaluation.
 The instructor must sign the petition and it must be accompanied by the syllabus or plan of study that fully explains the scope of the independent study.
 After the petition is reviewed, the student will be notified as to whether the independent study is acceptable in fulfilling a specific degree requirement.
 For teacher licensure purposes, students should keep a copy of the syllabus throughout their professional lives in case a description of the course is ever needed.
 Descriptions of independent study courses are not retained by departments.

 Attendance at Other Institutions